thorntail/thorntail-examples/microprofile/README.md

-Additional application dependencies (in this case `joda-time`) can be specified and will be included in the normal `.war` construction and available within the WildFly Swarm application `.jar`.
+Additional application dependencies (in this case `joda-time`) can be specified and will be included in the normal `.war` construction and available within the Thorntail application `.jar`.

 ## Run

 * mvn package && java -jar ./target/example-microprofile-war-swarm.jar
-* mvn wildfly-swarm:run
+* mvn thorntail:run
 * From your IDE, run class `org.wildfly.swarm.Swarm`

 For build and deployment to OpenShift, will deploy to active OpenShift project.